BauplanLabs/no-jvm-wap-with-iceberg/README.md

 In the spirit of interoperability, we provide an example downstream application (a quality dashboard) - that also avoids the JVM and can run entirely within a Python interpreter -, and a bonus section on how to query the final table with Snowflake: fully leveraging the lakehouse pattern, we can move (at least some) data quality checks _outside the warehouse_ and still take advantage of Snowflake for querying certified artifacts.

-Note that the project is not intended to be a production-ready solution, but rather a reference implementation that can be used as a starting point for more complex scenarios: all the code is verbose and heavily commented, making it easy to modify and extend the basic concepts to better suit your use cases.
+Note that the project is not intended to be a production-ready solution, but rather a reference implementation that can be used as a starting point for more complex scenarios: the code is verbose and heavily commented, making it easy to modify and extend the basic concepts to better suit your use cases.

+If you have feedback, wish to contribute or want help with your own data lake setup, please do reach out to us at `info at bauplanlabs dot com`.

 ## Setup